wncc/learners-space/Machine Learning/Week2/README.md

 ## Linear Regression

 Linear Regression is one of the most fundamental models in Machine Learning.
-It assumes a linear relationship between the input variables *(x)* and the single output variable *(y)*.
-Formally stating, *(y)* can be calculated from a linear combination of the input variables *(x)*.
+It assumes a linear relationship between target variable *(y)* and predictors (input variables) *(x)*.
+Formally stating, *(y)* can be estimated assuming a linear combination of the input variables *(x)*.

-When we have a single variable *(x)* as the input, the model is called as **Simple Linear Regression** and when we have multiple input variables, the model is called **Multiple Linear Regression**.
+When we have a single predictor as the input, the model is called as **Simple Linear Regression** and when we have multiple predictors, the model is called **Multiple Linear Regression**.
-In Machine learning, the input variable *(x)* corresponds to the features of our dataset, for eg. when we are predicting housing prices from a dataset, the features of the dataset will be Area of the house, Locality, etc. and the output variable *(y)* in this case will be the housing price.
+The input variable *(x)* is a vector of the features of our dataset, for eg. when we are predicting housing prices from a dataset, the features of the dataset will be Area of the house, Locality, etc. and the output variable *(y)* in this case will be the housing price.
 The general representation of a Simple Linear Regression Model is -

                                                 y = θ(0) + θ(1)*x

-where *θ(0)* is known as the **bias term**, and *θ* in general is called as the **weight vector**.
+where *θ(0)* is known as the **bias term**, and *θ* in general is called as the **weight vector**, there are the parameters of the linear regression model.
 This **[link](https://www.coursera.org/learn/machine-learning/lecture/db3jS/model-representation)** here explains in detail how we arrived at such a representation of the model.
 For multiple linear regression, the equation changes as -

                                                 y = transpose(Θ)*(X)

 where *X* is a vector containing all the features and *Θ* is a vector containing all the corresponding weights i.e. the parameters of the linear model.

 We define a function called the **Cost Function** that accounts for the prediction errors of the model.
 We try to minimize the cost function so that we can obtain a model that fits the data as good as possible.
 To reach the optima of the cost function, we employ a method that is used in almost all of machine learning called **Gradient Descent**.

+**An important point to note is that the relationship established is statistical and not deterministic.**

 * This **[article's](http://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/03/lecture-03.pdf)** sections 2 and 3 explain the concept of Linear Regression as a Statistical Model, where you can calculate certain statistical quantities to determine and improve the accuracy of your model.
 This is known as **Optimisation**.